-Is Now a Good Time to Buy a House — or Should You Wait?
+Is Now a Good Time to Buy a House?
+Let’s Break It Down

 Is now a good time to buy a house?

-It’s an evergreen question — always relevant — and it’s a highly personal question.
+It’s an evergreen question — and it’s a highly personal question.
 Only you can answer whether or not it makes sense for you to buy a home at any given time.

-As of December 2022, consumer confidence is quite low according to Fannie Mae’s Home Purchase Sentiment Index.
-Only 16% of consumers believe it’s currently a good time to buy a house.
-So who’s right?
+As of September 2023, consumer confidence is quite low according to Fannie Mae’s Home Purchase Sentiment Index.
+Only 18% of consumers believe it’s a good time to buy, and 66% believe it’s a good time to sell a home.
+But do those attitudes accurately reflect the market?

 Is Now a Good Time to Buy a House?

-On top of that, fixed 30-year mortgage interest rates are hovering around 6.5% — as high as they’ve been in 20 years — though they did slightly decrease in November 2022.
+On top of that, fixed 30-year mortgage interest rates are hovering around 7% — that’s as high as they’ve been in 20 years.

 That said, if you’re set on buying a home soon, you have options.
 You just need to be prepared to take on that financial burden.